ZachBlain/RockPaperScissors/README.md

 # RockPaperScissors

-Basic Rock Paper Scissors game using the console and functions.
+Basic Rock Paper Scissors game using the DOM and JS.